-In contrast to business angel investments some celebrities place conventional venture capital or private equity investments via associate companies.
+In contrast to business angel investments, some celebrities place conventional venture capital or private equity investments via associate companies.
 One of these famous companies is Elevation Partners founded by Bono (U2) in 2004.
 Apart from investments in media, entertainment and technology businesses Elevation Partners bought 2,3% of Facebook in 2009 for 90 million dollars.
-After the initial public offering IPO of Facebook the stake was worth about 1,5 billion dollar.
+After the initial public offering IPO of Facebook, the stake was worth about 1,5 billion dollars.

-Another celebrity who turned into an entrepreneur is the television personality Kim Kardashian who founded a clothing brand D-A-S-H together with her sisters Kourtney and Khloe which leads to the so-called classical celebrity investments like restaurants, fashion-labels, nightclubs, record labels or fragrances.
+Another celebrity who turned into an entrepreneur is the television personality Kim Kardashian who founded a clothing brand D-A-S-H [Update: Dash closed in 2018] together with her sisters Kourtney and Khloe which leads to the so-called classical celebrity investments like restaurants, fashion-labels, nightclubs, record labels or fragrances.
 Probably these businesses are easier to understand and therefore celebrities feel more comfortable with them.

 What about social entrepreneurship and celebrities?

 Some celebrities are serial entrepreneurs like Victoria Beckham or P-Diddy.
-Both of them have built quite a decent amount of businesses, like Bad-Boy Entertainment , a holding for various companies or DVB Style, a fashion label by Victoria Beckham.
-Even so both use their fame to improve awareness for some social issues like funding a business school in Harlem or supporting a fashion campaign against skin cancer together with Marc Jacobs.
-Another example for social and clean-tech investment is Kevin Costner’s oil-water separator, which was used in the BP- Deepwater Horizon oil rig disaster in the Gulf of Mexico in 2010.
-Kevin Costner invested about 20 million dollar over more than a decade into the business.
+Both of them have built quite a decent amount of businesses, like Bad-Boy Entertainment, a holding for various companies or DVB Style, a fashion label by Victoria Beckham.
+Even so, both use their fame to improve awareness for some social issues like funding a business school in Harlem or supporting a fashion campaign against skin cancer together with Marc Jacobs.
+Another example of social and clean-tech investment is Kevin Costner’s oil-water separator, which was used in the BP-Deepwater Horizon oil rig disaster in the Gulf of Mexico in 2010.
+Kevin Costner invested about 20 million dollars over more than a decade into the business.

 How about failing?

-Of course there are some celebrities who failed in business like “The Hills” star Heidi Montag who founded a clothing line called “Heidiwood” which failed poorly after one year on the market or the “The Fashion Café” which was established by the four mega supermodels Claudia Schiffer, Naomi Campbell, Elle McPherson and Christy Turlington, which had do be closed after three years of struggling.
+Of course, there are some celebrities who failed in business-like “The Hills” star Heidi Montag who founded a clothing line called “Heidiwood” which failed poorly after one year.
+Another example is “The Fashion Café”, which was established by the four mega supermodels Claudia Schiffer, Naomi Campbell, Elle McPherson and Christy Turlington, which had do be closed after three years of struggling.